 Generics

 When implementing a contract, users might want to define some generic data it should store.
+One might even want the message to have some generic parameters or return type.
+Sylvia supports generics in the contracts and interfaces.

 Prepare project